in-toto/scai-demos/README.md

 ## In this repo

-This repo provides CLI tools for automatically generating valid, in-toto compatible SCAI metadata, as well as example use cases for SCAI in [examples](examples/).
+This repo provides CLI tools for automatically generating valid, in-toto compatible SCAI metadata, and for checking the generated metadata against a given policy.

+A number of use cases for SCAI are implemented in [examples](examples/).

+In addition, we provide Go-based CLI tools for

 The official [SCAI specification] is hosted under the [in-toto Attestation Framework] as an attestation predicate.